Find Texas Schools and Independent School Districts

 Programs like Spanish immersion are designed so that English speaking students can become fluent in Spanish.
 Students might enter in first grade where 90% of the instruction and interactions are conducted in English.

 As students progress through school, the percentage taught in Spanish increases.
 By the time the student moves on to middle school, they are fluent in Spanish.
-Some public schools also offer French immersion programs.
+Some public schools also offer French or Mandarin immersion programs.

 UTSA hosted and invited South San Antonio ISD teachers and staff to its Bi-annual Bilingual Awards.